 The next step is to align the selected images from Section 4 for each surface to each other by searching for corresponding feature points between all pairs of overlapping images.
-We use feature alignment rather than pixel or intensity-based alignment due to the differences in lighting as well as possible occlusion among images, both of which feature alignment is less sensitive to.^{8, 18, 19} We use SiftGPU20 for its high performance on both feature detection as well as pairwise matching.
+We use feature alignment rather than pixel or intensity-based alignment due to the differences in lighting as well as possible occlusion among images, both of which feature alignment is less sensitive to.
+We use SiftGPU for its high performance on both feature detection as well as pairwise matching.
 These matches determine dx and dy distances between each pair of features for two image projections, though these distances may not always be the same for different features.
 Since indoor environments often contain repetitive features such as floor tiles or doors, we need to ensure that SIFT-based distances are reliable.
 First, we only align parts of images that overlap given the original noisy poses.
 Second, we discard feature matches that correspond to an image distance greater than 200 mm from what the noisy poses estimate.
-In order to utilize the remaining feature matches robustly, RANSAC17 is again used to estimate the optimal $dx{i,j}$ and $dy{i,j}$ distances between two images i and j.
-We use a 5 mm threshold for RANSAC, so that SIFT matches are labeled as outliers if their distance is not within 5 mm of the sampled average distance.
+RANSAC is then used to obtain a consensus from the the remaining feature matches.